kowaalczyk/reformer-tts/README.md

 ### Setup for running jobs on [entropy cluster](entropy.mimuw.edu.pl)

+Nodes prepared for running:
+* asusgpu3
+* asusgpu4

+#### Running training on specific node
+Before runing:
+* chose node from already prepared or prepare new one using instructions below
+* copy repository to your home dir
+* make sure NEPTUNE API TOKEN is set in your environment

+To run training:
+* prepare training config and push it onto remote repository
+* login to chosen node using interactive session `srun --qos=gsn --parition=student --nodelist=<name_of_chosen_node> --pty /bin/bash`
+* goto `/scidatalg/reformer-tts/reformer-tts/` make sure repository is pulled and on proper branch
+* log back to login node
+* copy and modify `train_entropy.sbatch` - fill node name and training command
+* run `sbatch your/job/script/location.sbatch`

+#### New node preparation

 Since /scidatasm directory is not syncing while we want to train we have to setup training on each node separately by hand.
 To setup env on new node follow this instuctions:

 **Note**: only nodes with /scidatalg are supported by this scripts.
 These nodes are: asusgpu4, asusgpu3, asusgpu2, asusgpu1, arnold, sylvester